-Join us at the Athletics Centre at Trent in room FS1 starting in January!
-Spaces are limited so register at the front desk to get your child a spot in the Winter 2017 program!
+Join us at the Athletics Centre at Trent in room FS1 starting in May!
+Spaces are limited so register at the front desk to get your child a spot in the Spring 2017 program!

 Great news!
 The Ninja Kids program runs six sessions per week.
 Based on demand we will have added a class on Wednesday’s 6-7pm and Saturday’s from 12:00 to 1:00pm for kids under 6.
 The following classes are starting January 12th:

 Saturday 11-12pm (advanced class)

 Saturday 12-1pm (kids under 6)

 Come demo the class to see if your children enjoy the fun!

 Check out our Ninja Kids Squad from the 2016 Winter Session below: